Search in MDM

 Further

-Manual-Mecanica response on the refrigerant and fan leakage does not work
+Manual-mechanics response on the topic of refrigerant leak and fan not working

-or simply the carbon of the fan electric motor.
+or simply the brushes on the electric fan motor.

-The sensors are placed in a resipient with hot water and the resistance is measured.
+Sensors can be placed in a container of hot water and their resistance measured.

-To check it, it is simple, heat a can to a high temperature and then let it fall a jot of vehicle oil if it begins to jump is contaminated with water, the logic is that the water has a lower point of evullic than the oil and when it reaches that point it evaporates and separates from this the oil for this the oil begins to move.
+To check, it's simple: heat a can to a high temperature and then drop a drop of oil from the vehicle into it.
+If it starts to splatter, then it's contaminated with water.
+The logic is that water has a lower boiling point than oil, and when it reaches that point, it evaporates and separates from the oil, which is why the oil starts to move.

-I hope these tips are something and anything let me know.
+I hope these tips are helpful, and let me know if you have any questions.

 Please connect or create account to join the conversation.